I met a ghost the other night,

 In the silence of the trees.

 English Literature from Queen Mary, University of London.
-He lives
+They live

-with his husband in Chicago.
-These are his first published poems.
+with their husband in Chicago.
+These are their first published poems.
 You

-can find more of his work at warpcorecritical.com and on Medium [link:
+can find more of their work at warpcorecritical.com and on Medium.]